alexelinova/CocktailHeaven/README.md

 - **Review Full Cocktail Details:** Access complete cocktail details, including ingredients and instructions.
 - **Collections: Organize cocktails in different collections:** tried, favorites, and wishlist.
+- **Shopping List** - Review the needed ingredients for all cocktals they have in their Whishlist collection.
 - **Rating and Commenting:** Rate and comment on cocktails that have been tried.
 - **Search Functionality:** Use a dedicated Search page to find cocktails by name, ingredient and category.